-The Scripps Tutoring Program provides free tutoring for any Scripps student that is enrolled in any course within the consortium.
+The Scripps Tutoring Program provides free tutoring for any Scripps student who is enrolled in any course within the consortium.
 Tutoring is a peer-based one-on-one service that begins the third week of the semester and ends on the last day of instruction.

-Tutor request forms may be submitted electronically or in the Dean of Students Office.
+Request forms may be submitted electronically or in the Dean of Students Office.
 Requests should be submitted as soon as possible to allow time to identify a tutor.
 Currently enrolled Scripps students may request a tutor for any course they are taking, with the exception of Writing 50.
-Common tutoring requests include:

-The Tutor Coordinators will email students to inform them of their request status.
+The tutor coordinators will email students to inform them of their request status.
 Once matched, it is the student’s responsibility to contact the tutor to set up an initial meeting.
-While the Tutoring Program makes every effort to identify a qualified tutor for all requests, submitting a request does not guarantee a tutoring match.
+While the tutoring program makes every effort to identify a qualified tutor for all requests, submitting a request does not guarantee a tutoring match.

-The Scripps Tutoring Program is always looking for qualified and dedicated tutors, and accepts applications on a rolling basis throughout the semester.
+The Scripps Tutoring Program is always looking for qualified and dedicated tutors and accepts applications on a rolling basis throughout the semester.
 Students from all campuses in the consortium are eligible to apply.
 Students must complete at least one full semester at The Claremont Colleges before applying.
-Work-study and non work-study students are encouraged to apply.
+Work-study and non-work-study students are encouraged to apply.
 Tutors are expected to commit to the goals and expectations of the program.

 Responsibilities of the Tutor